Paul Herman

 Paul Herman (March 29, 1946 – March 29, 2022) was an American actor.
-He was best known for playing Randy in David O. Russell's dramedy Silver Linings Playbook (2012) and Whispers (the other Whispers) DiTullio in Martin Scorsese's crime epic The Irishman (2019).
+He was best known for playing "Beansie" Gaeta in HBO's The Sopranos, Randy in David O. Russell's dramedy Silver Linings Playbook (2012) and Whispers (the other Whispers) DiTullio in Martin Scorsese's crime epic The Irishman (2019).

 Career

 His other appearances in movies include Once Upon a Time in America, At Close Range, We Own the Night, Heat, Crazy Heart, Quick Change, Sleepers, Cop Land, The Fan, Analyze That, The Day Trippers, and American Hustle.
 He had a recurring role on The Sopranos as Peter "Beansie" Gaeta, as well as another HBO series, Entourage, as Vincent Chase's accountant, Marvin.

 Herman also played minor background characters in two other Scorsese crime films.
 In Goodfellas, he was The Pittsburgh Connection, and in the montage sequence 'Back Home, Years Ago' in Scorsese's Casino, he was a gambler who rushes to the phone booth to place the same bet that Sam Rothstein (Robert De Niro) did.

 In 2009's Crazy Heart, Herman played the manager of Jeff Bridges' character.

 Herman received a Screen Actors Guild Award and Critics Choice Award as part of the ensemble cast of 2013's American Hustle.